Did you know that throwing out unwanted or expired medicines at home can be a safety risk?

 Placing medications in your rubbish bin can contribute to landfill, as well as potentially contaminating the soil.
 Even pouring them down the sink or flushing them down the toilet means your medicines could enter the waterways.

-A recent analysis of water samples from Sydney Harbour detected significant levels of a range of varying types of pharmaceuticals, including pain relievers, epilepsy medicines, and heart medicines.
+An analysis of water samples from Sydney Harbour detected significant levels of a range of varying types of pharmaceuticals, including pain relievers, epilepsy medicines, and heart medicines.
 Even low levels of pharmaceutical pollution can be hazardous to the aquatic ecosystem since fish and other wildlife are sensitive to these products.